-Serum testing for the hypoglycin A toxin and its principal metabolite known to cause atypical myopathy is now available.
+Serum testing for the hypoglycin A toxin and its principal metabolite known to cause atypical myopathy is now available following research funded by The Horse Trust.
 This is a more rapid test than previously reported methods.
 We also offer combined profiles including hypoglycin A & acylcarnitine identification and hypoglycin A, acylcarnitine & organic acid identification at special prices.
 Please send either a whole blood tube, serum gel tube or separated serum using a next day delivery service and use the specific form below.
 For organic acids profiles please send a urine sample and for acylcarnitines please send a lithium heparin blood tube.

 Whenever possible, samples received before 9am will be reported in 48 hours and samples received after 9am will be reported in 72 hours.
 Please note these turnaround times are for working days only (the lab is open Monday-Friday)

 Prices (all excluding VAT) of the available atypical myopathy tests are as follows:

 - Serum hypoglycin A & MCPA- carnitine: £115

 - Serum hypoglycin A, MCPA- carnitine & acylcarnitine profile: £218

 - Serum hypoglycin A, MCPA- carnitine & urine organic acid profile: £231